 While Lauren was born with spina bifida, it wasn’t immediately detected.
 It wasn’t until she was 2 years old that doctors diagnosed her officially.
 Unfortunately, Lauren’s parents were told she would likely never walk or dance.
 Still, they weren’t going to give up on their little girl.

 It was a long road ahead for Lauren with many days spent in the hospital and the ICU as well as months in physical therapy.
 Lauren went through multiple surgeries to help her as she grew and had to wear leg braces.
 But soon, her parents signed her up for a class in ballet.
 There would still be surgeries and leg braces for years to come, but Lauren became passionate about dancing.
 Even though her braces made it more difficult, she was determined to keep practicing.
-Her dance classes advanced into options like tap, jazz, Irish, and hip hop.
+Her dance classes advanced into options like tap dance, jazz, Irish, and hip hop.

 That’s not to say that her life was without its challenges.
 For example, she still wanted to have a normal life, despite having to schedule surgeries around her school and extracurricular activities while staying in honors.
 Lauren says this time of life “taught me time management as well as an appreciation for the time I did have.”
 Lauren made time to stay on the Dean’s List while also keeping up with dance, and devoting hours and hours to volunteering and attending regular events for her local Illinois Spina Bifida Association chapter.